shahedk/image-resizer/README.md

 ```
 The above script will start the container at http://localhost:8080

-Now, an http request to resize an image from "http://cdn.shahed.ca/default.jpg" into 100x100 pixel would look like this:
+Now, the http request to resize an image from "http://cdn.shahed.ca/default.jpg" into 100x100 pixel would look like this:
 ```
 http://localhost:8080/resize?w=100&h=100&url=http%3A//cdn.shahed.ca/default.jpg
 ```